-Patricia is Senior Counsel with Westaway Law Group, where her practice focuses on litigation support, negotiations and advisory services.
+Patricia is Senior Counsel with Westaway Law Group, where her practice is focused primarily on negotiations, litigation support and general advisory services.

-Most recently, Patricia worked as a Research Lawyer with the Ottawa law firm of Emond Harnden where she provided litigation support and advisory services to employer clients on a broad range of labour and employment issues.
+Most recently, Patricia spent five years as a Research Lawyer with the Ottawa law firm of Emond Harnden LLP.
+She provided litigation support and advisory services to employer clients on a broad range of labour and employment issues.

 In the early 1990s, following completion of her year as a Law Clerk to the Chief Justice of the Federal Court of Appeal, Patricia’s passion for Indigenous legal issues led her to pursue a Masters of Law degree (LL M.) in comparative Aboriginal and human rights law from the University of Auckland in New Zealand.

 Since joining Westaway Law Group in 2018, Patricia’s practice has been focused on Specific Claims negotiations, Métis s.
 35 rights issues and regulatory permitting under the Indian Act.

 Throughout her career Patricia has been requested to speak on a range of legal and policy issues that affect the day-to-day lives of Indigenous peoples, including most recently:

 (1) “The Mechanics of Consultation” – conference on Consulting with Indigenous People (Osgoode PD) – November 2018